Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game exhibits several stability issues, including minor UI glitches and occasional severe bugs that can cause PC freezes or extremely low frame rates, particularly in the later stages.
-Reviews highlight a buggy and rushed second half, leading some players to request refunds.
-Overall, stability is a notable concern upon release.
+The game exhibits several stability issues, including minor UI glitches and occasional severe bugs such as freezing or extreme frame rate drops, especially in the later stages.
+These problems contribute to a buggy and sometimes incomplete feel, particularly in the second half of the game.

-• “One small issue though, I'm in the late stages of the game and there's now a chance that my entire PC freezes up or runs at like 1 frame per second sometimes.”
+• “One small issue though, in the late stages of the game there's a chance that my entire PC freezes or runs at like 1 frame per second sometimes.”

 • “But be warned that the second half feels rushed - it feels incomplete and is quite buggy.”